codeurjc/linux-bugs/commit-annotator/definitions.md

 ## For all commits

-### Found in LORE
+### Found in the kernel lore

-The message corresponding to the presentation of the commit was found in the kernel LORE.
+The message corresponding to the presentation of the commit was found in the kernel lore.

 ### Part of a patchset

 The commit is a part of a patchset.
-See details in `context.md` about how to identify this in the kernel LORE.
+See details in `context.md` about how to identify this in the kernel lore.

 ### Purpose of the commit